yanicky/CUDA-LIVE/README.md

 ](https://github.com/Claymore-Dual/Claymore-Dual-Miner/releases/tag/15.0) (not included)

 ### Troubleshooting
-* (UEFI)Secure Boot need to be disabled since it's not configured in the live-build config and will require user bios configuration to work.
+* (UEFI)Secure Boot need to be disabled since it's not configured in the live-build config and will require user bios configuration to work on some system.
 * (nvidia-driver)Test shown that on some systems, the onboard GPU(ie: intel) need to be disabled in the BIOS for the Nvidia GPU to boot properly.